-Do you want to know what Jay Cutler, the bodybuilder, has in common with Jay Cutler, the football player?
+Do you want to know what Jay Cutler, the bodybuilder and former Mr. Olympia, has in common with Jay Cutler, the football player?
 Of course, they both have nice bodies!
 One played quarterback in the National Football League for the Denver Broncos and Chicago Bears.
 While the other won four Mr. Olympia titles.
 We will talk about the latter.

 There are many things we can learn from Jay Cutler’s fitness journey.
-First, we will reveal Jay Cutler’s diet and training.
-Then, we will dive deep into some of his best bodybuilding tips!
+First, we will reveal Jay Cutler’s personal life and career.
+Then, we will dive deep into some of his best bodybuilding tips, diet and training!
 With the latest technology, everyone knows how to build muscle.
 But the experts like Jay Cutler know how to do it better.
 So let’s find out what Jay did to become one of the all-time greats.

 Jay Cutler’s Early Years

 Jay Cutler, a four-time Mr. Olympia, overcame a modest past to become one of the world’s top bodybuilders.
 He used a scientific approach to reach his dreams.

 Jay’s progressive diet and workouts helped him reach his bodybuilding dreams.
 Besides his Mr. Olympia titles, Jay Cutler has appeared in many magazines such as Flex, Muscle and Fitness, and Muscular Development.
 Jay knows the value of sacrifice and hard work.